jrx/terraform-ansible-dcos/README.md

   For this sake the `docker` restart of the DC/OS install scripts was disabled.

-- Overlay storage driver for docker is disabled (as it doesn't work on an Intel NUC5CPYH).
+- Overlay storage driver for docker is disabled (as it doesn't work on kernel versions < 3.18, CentOS 7 uses 3.10).

 - Additional software gets installed used by the `node-control` script.